mprahl/ansible-role-lets-encrypt-route-53/README.md

 ## Requirements

-This role must be run by root or through sudo/become.
+Ansible 2.7+ is required for this role.
+If you are using an older version of Ansible, use version 4.2.1 of this role.
+This role also must be run by root or through sudo/become.

 ## Role Variables